 Mint Take The Stress Out Of Securing A Bridge Loan

-At Mint Bridging we understand that time can be key in ensuring a bridge loan is delivered quickly so that cashflow, key investment stages and payments are met.
-Our fast acceptance period is one of the key reasons why we have seen year on year growth over the last 10 years because at the front of all our finance decisions is you the lender.
+At Mint Bridging we understand that time can be key in ensuring a bridge loan is delivered quickly so that cashflow, key investment stages, and payments are met.
+Our fast acceptance period is one of the key reasons why we have seen year on year growth over the last 10 years because at the front of all our financial decisions are you the lender.

 Award winning bridging finance company

 Mint Bridging have recently been awarded the prestigious ‘What Bridging Lender of the year 2019’ ; this highly coveted award within the financial sector highlighted our specialist services from transparent underwriting, dedicated account management right through to being recognised as a preferred option for first time developers as areas that set us apart from other lenders within our field.

 A bridge loan while for a number of years has been seen as a method of financing which received the bad reputation of being a risky financing source.
 As this financing a source and also lenders have evolved over the years this could not be further from the truth.
 At Mint especially we have all the measures in place to ensure complete ethical lending to our customers but also the infrastructure to ensure our borrowers have the infrastructure in place to maximise their end goal results.

 As stated previously bridging finance has evolved over recent years and from the staple of short term lending for property investment there has also been a rise in the number of companies using this funding source for short term raising of capital, refinancing, pensioner bridging loans amongst others.
 There has been a rise in the use of bridging finance since a large number of financial institutes have fine-tuned their lending criteria making it more difficult for business and individuals to access short term finance.

 Bridging loans are not typically set up in the standard monthly repayment structures and are more likely to be set up with payment on interest being paid at the end of the loan for interest accrued throughout the agreement period.